ahmedfurkankoc/Basic-CRM/README.md

 #  CRM

-I developed this application using Django.
+I builded this application using Django.
 I made this project for learning purposes.
 My main focus was on functionalities, so there might be some UI/client-side issues.

 ## Screenshots